pradeep-tnaik/arka-sentinel-distribution/README.md

 # 🛡️ Arka Sentinel

-> **Repository Context Guardrails for Engineering Teams**
->
+## Universal Architectural Context Memory Engine

-> Prevent architectural drift, unsafe code paths, and compliance violations before code ever leaves a developer workstation.
+Prevent structural drift, implementation decay, and critical design boundary violations before code ever leaves a developer workstation.

+**Local-first.
+Offline by default.
+Repository-aware.**

 ---

-## Why Arka Sentinel?
+# Why Arka Sentinel?

-Modern software systems accumulate technical debt not because engineers lack skill, but because critical architectural context gets lost over time.

-* Teams change.
-* Repositories evolve.
+Software systems often outlive the teams that originally designed them.

+Over time:

+* Engineers move on
-* Documentation becomes stale.
+* Documentation becomes outdated
-* Deadlines compress decision-making.
+* Architectural decisions lose context
+* Shortcuts become permanent patterns
+* Repository conventions drift

+The result is often not a coding problem—it is a context problem.

-The result is architectural drift, compliance risks, fragile implementations, and expensive defects discovered too late in the delivery pipeline.
+Teams gradually lose the knowledge that explains **why** certain design decisions were made, leading to architectural drift, compliance violations, fragile implementations, and production incidents that are discovered far too late in the delivery lifecycle.

-Arka Sentinel addresses this problem by acting as a **local-first repository context guardian**, validating changes against repository knowledge before commits are accepted.
+Arka Sentinel helps preserve that context by validating changes before they are committed.

 ---